seanmarqueling/Azure-Networking-and-RDP/README.md

 - Azure Virtual Machines (Windows and Linux [Ubuntu])
   - Azure Network Security Groups (Firewall Resource)

-Once all Azure resources are created - going to use Remote Desktop Protocol and Wireshark Application to monitor a traffic between the Windows VM and Linux VM
+Once all Azure resources are created - I am going to use Remote Desktop Protocol and Wireshark Application to monitor a traffic between the Windows VM and Linux VM.

-#
+## Instructions - Setting up the Azure Network

+From the home screen of Microsoft Azure Network, either select 'Resource Groups' or enter it in the search bar on top.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/1.png?raw=true)

+In the Resource Groups page, click Create.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/2.png?raw=true)

+Subscription field is already selected when creating the resource group.
+The two things that need to be filled out are the 'Resource Group Name' and 'Region' In my example I am going to name it 'RG-Network-Activies' and use region '(US) West US 2.
+The region itself doesn't really matter, but make sure to use the same region for everything in this particular lab so that processes will run better.

+At the bottom click on 'Review+Create'

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/3.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/4.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/5.png?raw=true)